ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Follow these steps to get Inside-Out-Tracking working on your GearVR:

 1.)
-Import the arcore-unity-sdk-v1.1.0.unitypackage into Unity like outlined here: https://developers.google.com/ar/develop/unity/quickstart
+Import the arcore-unity-sdk-v1.2.0.unitypackage into Unity like outlined here: https://developers.google.com/ar/develop/unity/quickstart

-      - Make sure to install Unity 2017.3.1f1 or higher!
-Older Unity versions or Unity 2018 don't work!
+      - Make sure to install Unity 2018.0 or higher!
       - Try out the HalloAR app before you continue!

 2.)
 Download the "Oculus Utilities for Unity" here: https://developer.oculus.com/downloads/package/oculus-utilities-for-unity-5/